 Intensive farming, including but not limited to the growing and harvesting of vegetables, field crops, fruit and nut crops, bush and berry crops, vineyards, hay crops, and nursery, cut flower, and other ornamental crops.

-Livestock and animal production for food and/or fiber.
+Livestock and poultry production for food and/or fiber and/or labor.

 Operation of dairies and feed lots.